The Health Benefits of Guava Fruit

 - For Indigestion, Bloating And Weak Digestion

 Guava is a very useful remedy.
-Those suffering from these problems should eat 250 grams guava after meals.
+Those suffering from these problems should eat 250 grams of guava after meals.

 - Cough With Expectoration